 Text-to-9-1-1 is a service for emergency situations when calling 9-1-1 is not possible.
 AT&T, Sprint, Verizon, T-Mobile and MetroPCS customers are able to take advantage of this feature.

-The 1st text message to 9-1-1 should be brief and contain the location of the emergency - address and municipality, and type of help needed;
+The first text message to 9-1-1 should be simply contain the location of the emergency and type of help needed

-Text location information is not equal to current location technology.
-This means when calling 9-1-1, your cell phone connects to the closest cell tower and your handset (your cell phone) location is sent to 9-1-1.
-When using Text-to-9-1-1, your cell phone connects to the closest cell tower and the cell tower location is sent to 9-1-1.
-This means we will know what cell tower you are texting from but we won't know where you are.
+When using Text-to-9-1-1, your cell phone connects to the closest cell tower.
+The cell tower location is then sent to 9-1-1.
+This means we will know the area you are texting from but not the exact location.

 A text or data plan is required to place a text-to-9-1-1

-If texting to 9-1-1 is not available in your area, or is temporarily unavailable, you will receive a message indicating that texting 9-1-1 is not available and to contact 9-1-1 by other means.
+If texting to 9-1-1 is not available in your area, you will receive a message indicating that texting 9-1-1 is not available and to contact 9-1-1 by other means.